 It’s our goal to find your family the right nanny as soon as possible.
 A typical nanny search can take anywhere between 2 and 8 weeks, depending on the current market, how specialized your search is, and your family’s response time.

 We have a large network of traveling nannies who are ready to travel with your family on short notice.
 We are also happy to help you search for just the right nanny for your trip.
-Depending on how specialized your search is, it can take between 1 week to 1 month to find a travel or temp nanny.
+Depending on how specialized your search is, it can take between one week to one month to find a travel or temp nanny.
 Contact firstname.lastname@example.org, give us a call at 917-310-2300, or fill out a Family Contact Form to get in touch!

 The greatest benefit Adventure Nannies offers is peace of mind.
 We save you time by recruiting, vetting, and presenting nannies who are well suited to your families specific needs and personality.
 We provide you with helpful resources and counsel throughout the recruitment process to ensure you are smoothly guided to a successful employment offer.

 We are a referral service, which means we will not be the nanny’s employer- you will be.
 A traveling nanny typically earns between $15 to $30 per hour depending on the nanny’s experience, expertise, and education, or the responsibilities of the position.
 A daily rate can also be determined to simplify timekeeping while traveling- just ensure this is a fair amount and must be based on the nanny’s hourly salary.

 The benefits each nanny receives are unique to her needs and the family he or she she will be working with.
 Some of the benefits provided to a nanny by the family include: medical, dental, and vision insurance, two weeks paid vacation time, sick days, federal holidays, use of car, gas mileage stipend, meals while working, work cell phone, traveler’s insurance (if applicable) and contribution to health plans (if needed). ← some families contribute with a stipend and some families fully cover health insurance